Prev/progressivenet/converter/README.md

 To convert a model, you have to prepare TFJS models for conversion.
 [TensorFlow Hub]([TFHub](https://tfhub.dev/s?deployment-format=tfjs)) provides various types of pretrained models in free.
+Or you can generate your own TFJS models by [converting the TF models](https://www.tensorflow.org/js/guide/conversion).

 You can filter the model format in TFHub, thus you can easily find the TFJS models in here.
 The TFJS model has the structure like below: